 George III Antique Silver Caddy Box

 Marks.
-Stamped underneath with a full set of English silver hallmarks.
-Lion mark below each lid.
+Stamped underneath with a full and clear set of English silver hallmarks, the lid with the lion mark.

 Customer satisfaction is our primary concern

 All silverware on our website is checked thoroughly prior to offering it for sale and every product listing contains a condition report and details of the silver hallmarks.

 - Free Shipping Worldwide

 - 14 day no quibble money back guarantee